leonard-psu/PIHMgis/README.md

 ### Ubuntu 18.04 Users
 Download latest executable PIHMGis v3.5 in the zip file called Ubuntu_PIHMgis.zip kept in Built_Versions folder.

+### Mac Mojave Users
+Hang Wen (post-doc from Civil and Environmental Enginnering at Penn State) documented compiling PIHMgis v3.5 and dependencies.
+The Notes_Compile_PIHMgisonMac.pdf is available in Documentation folder.

 ### Other Linux Users
 Will need to compile code.
 See How to Compile Linux PIHMgis below.
 These steps were used to build with Ubuntu, and should apply to other Linux environments.